-The "Share" connector on the back side is intended to balance the current of multiple units in parallel operation, especially when using the integrated function generator of the master unit.
+The "Share" connector on the back side is intended to balance the current of multiple units in parallel operation by balancing the output voltage in CV operation.
+Thus it's recommended to use the Share bus in this operation mode.
 For further information about this mode of operation can be found in section "3.9.1.
 Parallel operation in Share Bus mode".